bnqy/bank-system-ef/ooad.md

 }
 ```

-and only then moving to a more detailed implementation that satisfies all the test requirements.
+and then moving to a more detailed implementation that satisfies all the test requirements.